paulbarr77/ELK-Project/README.md

 The playbook implements the following tasks:
-- Install Docker: It will install docker.io, the docker engine that will be used for running the containers.
+- Install docker.io: It will install docker.io, the docker engine that will be used for running the containers.
-- Install Python 3_pip: This will allow for additional docker modules and containers to be installed efficiantly.
+- Install python 3_pip: This will allow for additional docker modules and containers to be installed efficiantly.
-- Increase Memory/ Use More Memory: The virtual memory will need to be increased to 262144 for Elk to operate effectivley.
+- Increase memory/ Use more memory: The virtual memory will need to be increased to 262144 for Elk to operate effectivley.
-- Download and Launch Elk container: The Elk docker will be downloaded and launched on boot
+- Download and launch Elk container: The Elk docker will be downloaded and launched on boot